-The Kindergarten WIDA-ACCESS Placement Test (K-WAPT) is an ELP screening instrument designed to measure the English language proficiency of potential EL students enrolled in pre-school through 1st semester Grade 1 only.
+- The Kindergarten WIDA-ACCESS Placement Test (K-WAPT) is an ELP screening instrument designed to measure the English language proficiency of potential EL students enrolled in pre-school through 1st semester Grade 1 only. - NOTE: School year 2020-2021 is the last year to use this screener, as it will be discontinued.